cntkillme/sh-challenge-language-design/doc/lexical-structure.md

 		input-element = whitespace | comment | token;
 		```

 		Three basic elements make up the lexical structure of SHLang: whitespace, comments, and tokens.
 Only tokens are significant in the syntactic grammar of an SHLang program.
-If the final character of a SHLang source file is not a line feed, the compiler shall artificially insert one before the EOF marker.
+If the final character of a SHLang source file is not a line feed, the compiler may artificially insert one before the EOF marker.

 	2. Comments